 D-Day, 6 June 1944, is a date synonymous with all that is best: the indomitable spirit of a generation which would not be defeated; the courage and selflessness of the many thousands who took part in or made possible the greatest amphibious landings in history.
 Above all, it will be remembered with pride for centuries as the moment when Britain with its Allies restored to western Europe a prize of incalculable value: freedom.

 The United Kingdom finally has a permanent National Memorial in Northern France that records in one place the names of all those who paid the ultimate sacrifice for the liberty we enjoy today.

-The British Normandy Memorial overlooking Gold Beach was officially opened on the 6th of June 2021 by the Prince of Wales.
+The British Normandy Memorial overlooking Gold Beach was officially opened on 6 June 2021 by the then Prince of Wales.

 It is a place of national importance, of serene and quiet contemplation where we can look back with gratitude and reflect on the lessons of the past, so that this and future generations may apply those lessons to the present.

 It is a place of remembrance for the last survivors of those events and the families of those who died in Normandy in 1944 – and where many thousands of others, now and in the future, will be able to remember and to pass on the legacy of remembrance to future generations.